dhhyi/travel-packlist/README.md

 In other words, if `cold` is false, `gloves` and `thermos` are also false because the user will not see the questions associated with those variables.
 This is a simple way to structure your complex logic without the need for brackets.

-If that doesn't work for you I recommend converting the condition to [disjunctive normal form (DNF)](https://en.wikipedia.org/wiki/Disjunctive_normal_form) to make it flat.
+If that doesn't work for you, I recommend converting the condition to [disjunctive normal form (DNF)](https://en.wikipedia.org/wiki/Disjunctive_normal_form) to make it flat.
 This in turn makes the expression bigger and harder to read, but still implementable with the current restrictions.

 ### Can I customize the display order of the categories?